The Romantic Love Test:

 linked with _____ like

-117. Does being in love prevent me from concentrating on my normal
+117. Does being in love distract me from my normal

 118. Do I have trouble sleeping or eating because I am in love?